sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ```

 ### Survey Questionaire

-In survey to over 300 flight simulation enthisiasts and owners of our competitor yokes we asked the following question:
+To supplement the review analysis, in survey to over 300 flight simulation enthisiasts and owners of our competitor yokes we asked the following question:

 "Do you find the smoothness and feel of the pitch axis an issue in your current yoke? (select all that apply)"